Tremus/DPF/README.md

 ## NOTE

 This is an in progress hard fork of DPF.
 The goal is to create a C friendly interface for building plugins across multiple formats.
-The API will undergo radical changes, and a few things will likely be broken or deprecated (cairo, opengl, linux support)
+The API will undergo radical changes, and a few things will likely be broken or deprecated (State API, cairo, opengl, linux support)

 Eventually I will add support for standalone builds and possibly the FL Studio plugin format.